ssenmosip/mosip-temp-documentation/ID-Authentication-APIs.md

 ## 1. Authentication
 This service details authentication (yes/no auth) that can be used by Partners to authenticate an Individual.
 Below are various authentication types supported by this service -
-1. OTP based - Time based OTP
+1. OTP based - TOTP (Time based OTP)
 2. Pin based - Static Pin
 3. Demo based - Name, DOB, Age, Gender, Address, FullAddress
 4. Bio based - Fingerprint, IRIS and Face